graceemlin/stanford-algorithms/README.md

-# Stanford Algorithms Programming Assignments #
+# Stanford Algorithms: Programming Assignments #

 ## Divide and Conquer, Sorting and Searching, and Randomized Algorithms ##
 Karatsuba Multiplication\